 Etched in Stone: Preserving Cleveland’s Italian Heritage at IAMCLE

 An estimated 4 million Italians emigrated to the United States between 1880 and 1920, most seeking economic opportunities.
-About 25,000 of those people settled in Cleveland.
-Settling in 7 different neighborhoods.
-While most of these immigrants were unskilled, many were scalpellini (stone carvers).
+About 25,000 of those people settled within seven neighborhoods of Cleveland.
+Many were scalpellini (stone carvers).
 Their hands and tools shaped many local buildings and structures, including the iconic Guardians of Traffic (the namesake of the city’s baseball team) on the Hope Memorial Bridge.

 Setting stories of Cleveland’s Italian heritage in stone is mission-critical for the Italian American Museum of Cleveland (IAMCLE).
 Museum Director Pamela Dorazio Dean leads the charge, serving as both the Director and Curator of Italian American History at the Western Reserve Historical Society.